rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/03_lecture.md

 ### Ques
 1) Q : What verb would be used for a login ?<br>
 	Ans : `POST`
-2) Q : What verb would be used to see your bank balance once you're logged in ? <br>
+2) Q : What verb would be used to see ur bank balance once u're logged in ? <br>
 	Ans : `GET` cuz we'll get the page from the web server , so it's `GET` request
 3) Q : Does the body of a GET request matter ? yea/Nay
    - Ans : `Nay`
    - cuz in `POST` request , we need `body` cuz data goes to validate on the web server , so need `body`
 4) What's the status code for "i'm a teapot ?" <br>
 	Ans : `418`
-5) What status code will you get if you need to authenticate to access some content & you're unauthenticated ?
+5) What status code will you get if you need to authenticate to access some content & u're unauthenticated ?
    - Ans : `401`
-   - means you're access the web page which needs login & signup but you didn't have account of that website but u want to signup/authenticate
+   - means u're access the web page which needs login & signup but you didn't have account of that website but u want to signup/authenticate
    - then no response we'll get from the server right now , so this will be shown on client side
    - so client side means `400` series , so for unauthorized status code - `401`